-The North and East players sit on the same side of the screen throughout.
-It is North's responsibility to place the board on, and to remove the board from, the bidding tray.
-It is West's responsibility to adjust the screen aperture.
-The sequence is this: North places the board on the bidding tray.
-The aperture is closed (and remains so during the whole of the auction period) so that the bidding tray can just pass under it.
+The North and East players sit on the same side of the screen throughout..
+The sequence is this: North places the board on the bidding tray after which the aperture is closed (and remains so during the whole of the auction period) so that the bidding tray can just pass under it.
 The players remove the cards from the board.